-The extruder having 90mm diameter with a barrel and the screw which is connected to a main motor drive and gear box having variable drive, the barrel has five heating zones having different set temperature.
-The molten materials are screen through Screen changer mainly to filter the dust and foreign particles with the help of steel mesh having 100 to 120 meshes.
-The molten material is then extruded into thin film through flat ‘T’ Die and directly quenched in the quenching tank.
-The film formed is rolled out with the help of take 4 up unit with air aspiration to remove water in the film, while, two rollers moving in opposite direction also squeezes water contain and feed to the first goddet.
+The extruder having a 90mm diameter with a barrel and the screw which is connected to the main motor drive and gearbox having the variable drive, the barrel has five heating zones having a different set temperature.
+The molten materials are screen through the Screen changer mainly to filter the dust and foreign particles with the help of steel mesh having 100 to 120 meshes.
+The molten material is then extruded into thin film through a flat ‘T’ Die and directly quenched in the quenching tank.
+The film formed is rolled out with the help of a take-up unit with air aspiration to remove water in the film, while, two rollers moving in the opposite direction also squeeze water contain and feed to the first goddet.

 The oven having hot air circulation from both top and bottom has 60-80 oC where tapes are being passed.
 The stretching of tapes is done with the speed ratio of 1:5.2 between 1st goddet and 2nd goddet.

-The second goddet consist of six moving rollers the first two rollers with water circulation inside for pre-cooling the tape and the last three rollers with chill water circulation for complete annealing of the tapes to have maximum strength of the tape.
+The second goddet consists of five moving rollers the first two rollers with water circulation inside for pre-cooling the tape and the last three rollers with chill water circulation for complete annealing of the tapes to have a maximum strength of the tape.
 One end of the roller has a suction blower which is meant to align the tape in rows and then the tape is taken to the individual winder in the winding unit by the winder men.

 Winding Unit consist of individual electric motor driven unit having 180 numbers of individual winder.
 The tapes are alternately removed when it reaches the required diameter, transpiring the tapes from one winder to the other empty winder.
 The finished winded tapes are called Bobbins.
 Finally they are taken to the individual circular Looms for weaving to feed in the creels and shuttles, so called warp and waft respectively.